couchbaselabs/Grocery-Sync-iOS/README.md

 The app just presents a simple editable list of textual items with checkboxes, which are stored persistently in a local database, and shared in realtime with all other users who are synced with the same cloud database.

 Syncing is not enabled by default.
-To sync, press the "Configure" button and enter the URL of a Couchbase Sync Gateway instace.
-For more info about setting up the Sync Gateway, [read the getting started guide](https://github.com/couchbaselabs/mobile)
+To sync, press the "Configure" button and enter the URL of a [Couchbase Sync Gateway](https://github.com/couchbase/sync_gateway) (or Couchbase Cloud, or [Apache CouchDB][2]) database.
+For more info about setting up the Sync Gateway, [read the getting started guide](https://github.com/couchbase/sync_gateway/wiki/Installing-And-Upgrading)

 ## Getting Started

-These instructions assume you are familiar with how to make an iPhone app.
+These instructions assume you are familiar with building and running an iPhone app.
 Please follow them fully and in order the first time you build.

 If you have questions or get stuck or just want to say hi, please visit the [Mobile Couchbase group][4] on Google Groups.

-Prerequisite: Xcode 4.2 or later with the SDK for iOS 4 or later.
+Prerequisite: Xcode 4.6 or later with the SDK for iOS 6 or later.

 ## Building The Demo App